satellity/satellity/README.md

 ## Structure
 1. `./api` is back-end service, which is Rails like structure.
 2. `./web` is front-end service, contains React, Parcel and etc.
+2. `./deploy` contains example of deploy, nginx and systemd.

 ## Getting Started
 1. `cd ./api`, copy `config/test.cfg` to `config/config.go`.
 Replace config with yours.